dailystory/docs/articles/changelog/2020/september.md

 * Automation for when removed from or added to segment
 * Remove button location in automation is in the wrong "flow" of the user activity
 * Added anniversary segment to templates
+* Ability to Add Email using a template from within a Campaign

 ## September 12, 2020
 * Bug with v1 path reference